-The Company's net investment in the Eastmain Mine project to April 30, 2017, is \$15.2 million.
+The Company's net investment (inclusive of acquisition cost) in the Eastmain Mine project to July 31, 2017, is \$15.3 million.

 Éléonore South Joint Venture Property

 Éléonore South is an exploration drilling-stage project which lies in the Opinaca geologic Sub-province of James Bay, Québec.
 The project is immediately south of and contiguous with the Éléonore property held by Les Mines Opinaca Ltée, a wholly-owned subsidiary of Goldcorp, which hosts the multi-million-ounce Roberto gold deposit.
 The Éléonore South property is also located immediately west of and is contiguous with the Sirios Resources Inc. Cheechoo property.